 Eastern Forehand Grip

 It is the most popular and modern grip that modern entry-level players prefer.
 To find the eastern grip place your hypothenar eminence is on bevel 3.
-Eastern grip allows the player to close the racket face for heavy topspin.
+An Eastern grip allows the player to close the racket face for heavy topspin.
 Moreover, it is considered the perfect grip for control and power.

 Tennis stars like Serena Williams and Del Potro employed this grip.
 Eastern grip also got popularity and is known as del Potro forehand grip which is the biggest forehand ever.
 Juan Martin Del Potro wins matches due to his powerful forehand.